-On 29 September 2019, the Group has succeeded in the bid for the land use rights of a state-owned construction land located in Pengjiang District, Jiangmen City, the PRC through the public Listing-for-Sale Process.
-The cash consideration for the bid of the land use rights amounted to approximately RMB919 million (equivalent to approximately HK\$1,019 million).
-The land parcel has a site area of approximately 59,705 sq. m. and a maximum total GFA included in the calculation of the plot ratio of approximately 164,216 sq. m., which is expected to be used for residential and commercial purposes.
-The proposed types of properties including residential units, commercial units, and car-parking spaces, will all be for sale.
+On 28 December 2020, a 80%-owned subsidiary of the Group succeeded in the bid for the land use rights of a parcel of land in the starting area of Tsuihang New District, Zhongshan City, the PRC through the public Listing-for-Sale Process, at a consideration of approximately RMB3,705 million (equivalent to approximately HK\$4,404 million).
+The land parcel has a site area of approximately 98,811 sq. m. and a total GFA included in the calculation of the plot ratio of approximately 247,028 sq. m.
+It is a state-owned construction land planned for town residential use.